SnitTeshome/PRODIGY_DS_02/README.md

 This project was developed as part of my internship, with guidance and feedback from my mentor.

 ## Contributing
-We welcome contributions to enhance this project!
+I welcome contributions to enhance this project!
 Please fork the repository and submit a pull request.
 Make sure your code aligns with the project's coding standards.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.